SwarnimWalavalkar/a-compiler/README.md

 # A Compiler

-An extraordinaraily simple implementation of a BSAIC-like-dialect language to C compiler to learn the fundamentals of Compiler Design.
+An extraordinarily simple implementation of a BSAIC-like-dialect language to C compiler to learn the fundamentals of Compiler Design.

 It supports: